doomvox/raku-study/notes/meeting_2021oct24.md

                     gh repo fork doomvox/doomvox --clone=false
                     ```

-                3.  gh: the standard (?) github command-line tool
+                3.  gh is now the standard (?) github command-line tool

                     1.  a brief opinionated editorial that might possibly be controversial